Here’s How To Flirt With Someone At A Wedding, So Shoot Your Shot

 Wedding flirting pitfalls to avoid.

-While having a glass or two of the champagne is fine, however getting wasted is another effective way of ruining your chances of meeting someone at the wedding, warns Barrett.
+While having a glass or two of the champagne is fine, getting too drunk might be another effective way of ruining your chances of meeting someone at the wedding, warns Barrett.
 “You should avoid overindulging in alcohol.
 Drinking too much is easy to do with an open bar, but too much booze leads to bad decisions.
 And it’s hard to flirt well when you’re slurring your words,” he says.

-Ultimately, it's that last piece of advice that is probably the best and most effective way to make the most of a wedding.
-Whether you meet someone or not, you end up having a great night — and, if you do happen to meet someone you're into, well, you're already in the perfect relaxed and fun-loving mode to do your best flirting.
+Ultimately, it's that last piece of advice that's probably the best and most effective way to make the most of a wedding.
+Whether you meet someone or not, you end up having a great night — and, if you do happen to meet someone you're into, you're already in a relaxed and fun-loving mood to do your best flirting.
 Barrett says it best when he concludes, "The best way to enjoy a wedding is to help other people enjoy the wedding.
 Do that and you never know who might notice you.”
-Now that's something to raise a glass of champs to.
+Now that's something to raise a glass of champs for.